-For more Easter recipe ideas, try my
+For more Easter recipe ideas, try my:

-Thank you for reading my Rocky Road Cake recipe post.
+Thank you for reading my Rocky Road Candy recipe post.
 And please come visit again as I continue dreaming up recipes, traditional African recipes, African fusion recipes, Sierra Leone recipes, travel plans and much more for you.

-Get The Rocky Road Recipe:
+Get The Easy Rocky Road Recipe:

 Don't forget to tag #recipesfromapantry on Instagram or Twitter if you try Rocky Road Cake!
 It is really, really awesome for me when you make one of my recipes and I'd love to see it.
 You can also share it on my Facebook page.
 Please pin this recipe to Pinterest too!
 Thank you for reading Recipes from a Pantry.

 - 1/3 cup (50g) corn syrup or golden syrup